Zanctarian/MoEvents/README.md

 ##

 ### PlayerCompleteJumpEvent
 This event will be called if the player finished a jump.
+(Event will be ignored if PlayerJumpEvent is cancelled).

 #### Methods